Jesus Calms the Storm

 The disciples were amazed.
 They knew that Jesus was very special.
 Jesus was the only one who could make even a storm obey him.

-Storms are very strong but Jesus can even make storms stop.
+Storms are very strong, but Jesus can even make them stop.
 Jesus is the Son of God.

 top